-UiPath Robot has access to whatever processes exist in the folders the user (and machine for unattended) has access to.
+UiPath Robot has access to the resources residing in the folders the user (and machine for unattended) has access to.

 Automatic robot management can be configured for directory users or directory groups as well.
-The automatic robot creation setting for a directory group that's added to Orchestrator is inherited by any user that is a member of that AD group.
-Logging in with such a user to a machine that has been provisioned to Orchestrator and opening the UiPath Robot tray, automatically provisions the user and implicitly a floating robot to Orchestrator.
-The robot inherits the settings defined at group level.
-Robot auto-provisioning using directory groups is only valid for attended robots.
-Unattended robots can be provisioned for local and directory users.
+The automatic robot provisioning setting for a directory group that's added to Orchestrator is inherited by any user that is a member of that AD group.
+Robot auto-provisioning is only valid for attended robots.